-Researchers have found links between poor oral health and other health problems such as cardiovascular disease, dementia, respiratory infections, diabetes, infertility, cancer, and more.
+Researchers have found links between poor oral health and other health problems such as cardiovascular disease, dementia, respiratory infections, diabetes, cancer, and more.
 It’s important to be aware of elderly dental problems so you can rectify the issue as soon as possible.
 Some common problems include:

 As you age, your teeth become discolored naturally.
 When enamel wears away, dark dentin underneath is exposed.
 These bone-like tissues lie underneath your tooth enamel.
 Dentin is affected by your diet and medications.
 Smoking and drinking coffee, tea, and soda can contribute to the darkening of your teeth.